knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 In this while loop, we're looking at a simple but fundamental control structure in programming.
 Here’s how its components work together:

+**While Loop Keyword:** The loop begins with the keyword `while`, signaling the start of a while loop.
+This keyword is crucial as it tells the program that what follows is a condition to be checked.

-**Condition Check:** The while loop starts with a condition check: `counter < 10`.
+**Condition Check:** Next we have a condition check: `counter < 10`.
 Before each iteration, the loop evaluates this condition.
 If the condition is true, the loop continues and executes the code inside its body.
-If it's false, the loop stops.
+If it's false, the loop stops, and moves onto the code that follows the loop body.

 **Loop Body:** The indented block of code following the while statement is the loop's body (`PRINT "Hello World"` in this case).
 This code is executed repeatedly as long as the loop's condition remains true.
 Indentation is achieved by using a tab at the start of a line, or by inserting four spaces.
 This creates a visual hierarchy.